 “The College of Engineering is big enough that you don’t see the same people every day but small enough that you can make connections with professors.”Laverne Sessler ’16, G’17, Civil Engineering and Business

-Your immersion in this broad engineering discipline will focus on sustainable engineering analysis and design, as well as effective written and oral communication skills.
+Your immersion in this broad engineering discipline will focus on sustainable and resilient engineering analysis and design, as well as effective written and oral communication skills.

 Sample courses for civil engineering majors include: